I’d put our strategic acumen up against any in the business and I’d bet we would prevail.

 She was not feeling particularly well during our hearing earlier in the week.
 Still, she was strong enough to not only attend the hearing but testify directly and forcefully about her circumstance.
 She kept in contact with us in the ensuing days.
 Her father reported that she continued to feel a little worse during the week but never felt bad enough to go to the doctor.
 She rode around town with her dad in the afternoon before her death.

-Plans to quickly cremate her were delayed so that an autopsy could be performed.
+Plans to quickly cremate her were delayed so that an autopsy can be performed.

 Something went terribly wrong.
-There can be no doubt about that.
+There can be no doubt about the t.
 We owe it to our client to get to the bottom of it.
-I certainly hope that the autopsy results will resolve that what went wrong was nothing nefarious, but a bizarre quirk in a medical circumstance, an unfortunate turn of events in a short matter of a few days that snatched this vital woman's life from her young child and left her once to be divorced husband to raise their child on his own.
+I certainly hope that the autopsy results will resolve that what went wrong was nothing nefarious, but a bizarre quirk in a medical circumstance, an unfortunate turn of events in b short matter of a few days that snatched this vital woman’s life from h 1r young child and left her once to be divorced husband to raise their child on his own.

-But for purposes of this story, all the brilliant strategizing, flawlessly executed, was nothing more than the sound of one hand clapping.
-For rather than accomplishing our client's rightful goals, we are now burying her, goals undone.
+But for purposes of this story, all the brilliant strategizing, flawlessly executed and was nothing more than the sound of one hand clapping.
+For rather than accomplishing our client’s rightful goals, we are now burying her, goals undone.

 And we bury a piece of ourselves with her.